BrendonHenrique/VueJSPicturesBook/README.md

-An interative webpage that consums a API , getting images from server , to show in the folder , gives you alot of different interations on the page.
-This project is used to study Rest Api.
+An interative webpage that consums a API , getting images from server and show white interations.
+This project was created using:
+- NodeJs
+- Express
+- Vue JS

 ## Build Setup